spenserblack/steamdown/packages/steamdown/README.md

 #### Tables

 Steam does *not* support cell alignment.
 It does, however, support `equalcells=1` and `noborder=1`, but apparently not for normal users.
-For `noborder=1`, *don't* add `|` to the left and right sides of the table.
+For `noborder=1`, use spaces instead of `-` in the alignment row.
 For `equalcells=1`, use `:---:` in the alignment row, as if you were centering a column in normal Markdown.
 "Alignment row" isn't really accurate for Steamdown, though, so it should perhaps be called the "attribute row".

 ##### Examples